-Osteoarthritis is the loss of cartilage between the joints of your body, and it can be incredibly painful – even causing a lack of mobility that can seriously impact your life.
-Osteoarthritis affects all joints, and anywhere there is cartilage to prevent bones from grinding against each other.
-This includes your spine.
+Osteoarthritis is the loss of cartilage between the joints of your body, and it can be excruciating – even causing a lack of mobility that can seriously impact your life.
+Osteoarthritis affects all joints, and anywhere there is cartilage to prevent bones from grinding against each other, including the spine.

 About Spinal Osteoarthritis

-Osteoarthritis of the spine can also lead to a lack of mobility, as well as severe pain when sitting, standing, lying down, or anything else.
+Osteoarthritis of the spine can also lead to a lack of mobility and severe pain when sitting, standing, lying down, or anything else.
 There are two main types of osteoarthritis of the spine, depending on which part of your back is affected:

 Chiropractic Care for Spinal Osteoarthritis

-Many people assume a chiropractor will resort to aggressive joint-popping and cracking, but that’s far from the truth when it comes to osteoarthritis care.
+Many people assume a chiropractor will resort to aggressive joint-popping and cracking, but that’s far from the truth regarding osteoarthritis care.
 All chiropractors communicate with their patients to determine the necessary degree of chiropractic adjustment, and they’ll work carefully to help you manage your pain as effectively as possible.

-If you contact a chiropractor for spinal osteoarthritis, they’ll most likely focus more on gently manipulation: They’ll slowly extend and compress your joints and work your tissue slowly.
+If you contact a chiropractor for spinal osteoarthritis, they’ll most likely focus more on gentle manipulation: They’ll slowly extend and compress your joints and work your tissue slowly.
 Some chiropractic specialists may even use cold lasers or ultrasound.
-There are a number of different techniques your chiropractor may use, but they’ll all involve effective communication about your medical history to determine how chiropractic care will best benefit you.
+There are several different techniques your chiropractor may use, but they’ll all involve effective communication about your medical history to determine how chiropractic care will best benefit you.